sionnnn/dump/pagespeed/README.md

 ------

-* Currently set up to use a global grunt value 'URL', I have set this to google.co.uk.
-Just change this in Gruntfile.js to test another site.
+* Advantage:
-* threshold paramter can set a warning if the test score is too low
+* threshold parameter can set a warning if the test score is too low

+* Disadvantage:
+* No visual output, only will output to the console.
+* Cant test local

-* Is useful and worth having to do a quick test but you get more detail doing this online rather than grunt.
+* Is useful and worth having to do a quick test but you get more detail doing this online rather than through grunt.

 ------